jschrier/blog/_posts/2023-03-04-Imaginary-Books:-Schopenhauer-für-Kinder.md

 ---
 Title: "Imaginary Books: Schopenhauer für Kinder"
 Date: 2023-03-04
-Tags: imaginary-books children philosophy
+Tags: imaginary-books children philosophy deutsch
 ---

-**Premise:** A children's picture book about the philosophy of [Arthur Schopenhauer](https://en.wikipedia.org/wiki/Arthur_Schopenhauer)  **Outline...** (loosely based on [Die Welt als Wille und Vorstellung](https://en.wikipedia.org/wiki/The_World_as_Will_and_Representation))
+**Premise:** A children's picture book about the philosophy of [Arthur Schopenhauer](https://en.wikipedia.org/wiki/Arthur_Schopenhauer), loosely organized on [Die Welt als Wille und Vorstellung](https://en.wikipedia.org/wiki/The_World_as_Will_and_Representation).
 The trick is to have a proper mix of depressing text/wolrdview and cheerful pictures.
 I think this will play better in the German market.
-Each text has a page of figures, with a text description below.
+Each text line has a full-page figure (italicized text description).
+Some quotations from [Schopy]((https://en.wikipedia.org/wiki/Arthur_Schopenhauer)) to be typset in [Fraktur](https://en.wikipedia.org/wiki/Fraktur) as part of graphic.  **Outline...**

 ## Wer war Schopenhauer und was macht er?